 I forgot to take a picture of our sandwiches.
-But, O-M-G, definitely not a healthy choice but excellent choice!
-Both pull pork sandwich and brisket sandwich were the best I ever had.
+But, O-M-G, definitely not a healthy choice but an excellent choice!
+Both pulled pork and brisket sandwiches were the best I ever had.
 My mouth is watering from just thinking about them right now.
 It’s a must try.

 We drove less than 5 miles to Big Bear Discovery Center.
 There is a parking lot at the trailhead as well but we wanted to add more mileage by starting from the discovery center.

 There was a sign near the entrance says the discovery center is pet-friendly, asking the visitors to not leave their pets in the car.
 After using the restroom, picking up a map of nearby trails and getting pet by little kids (Xena only), we followed the sign for the Cougar Crest Trail.
 The trailhead was only 0.6 miles away.